 Archaeology is the study of human, biological, and material remains for the purpose of reconstructing past cultures and societies.
-This course provides an introduction to the scientific method, considering the theory and methods of archaeological research, data collection, analysis, and interpretation.
-Students will learn about the strategies employed in the investigation of archaeological remains, as well as about the ethical implications of doing archaeological research.
-The course is appropriate for science and non-science majors.
-3 credits.
+This course provides an introduction to the scientific method, considering the theory and methods

 ART 101 - Two-Dimensional Design

 Development of basic skills and principles of two-dimensional design with various media.
 Emphasis on solving various compositional and design problems.
 For program major or minor requirements, a grade of C or above is required for successful completion.
 A studio course.
 3 credits (Fall/Spring)